wilkens/british-fiction-geo-gender/cleaning/README.md

 Like above, normalizing inconsistently formatted data can be done manually or programmatically.
 Through simple observation a person can see how James's name might be changed throughout the database to "James, G. P. R." But determining what names to change and how to change them is a daunting task.
 After all, there are more than 41,000 distinct names in the bibliographics data set.
 Yikes!

 Fortunately, thanks to decades old algorithms, computers can be used to automate this sort of normalization.
-A good example is the [https://en.wikibooks.org/wiki/Algorithm_Implementation/Strings/Levenshtein_distance](Levenshtein algorithm).
+A good example is the [Levenshtein algorithm](https://en.wikibooks.org/wiki/Algorithm_Implementation/Strings/Levenshtein_distance).
 [1]

 [1] Levenshtein algorithm - https://en.wikibooks.org/wiki/Algorithm_Implementation/Strings/Levenshtein_distance